Kabul Surgical Centre for Victims of War

 EMERGENCY’s Surgical Centre in Kabul was built on the remains of nursery damaged by a missile.

 EMERGENCY has been working in Afghanistan since 2000, when the organisation began renovating and expanding a former nursery school in the centre of the capital city, Kabul.
 The nursery had been destroyed by a rocket, in an incident which killed five children.
 In April 2001, this structure re-opened as a Surgical Centre for Victims of War and Landmines, and was expanded in 2015 to improve the facilities and increase the number of beds.

 The centre houses an impressive number of facilities, including three operating theatres; an intensive care unit; an A&E; outpatient clinics; a laboratory and blood bank; a radiology department; and equipment for physiotherapy and CT scans.
 The centre also specialises in trauma surgery.
 Since July 2010, however, the admissions criteria have been restricted to war surgery only, in order to cope with the influx of war-related admissions.

 The New Facility

 Driven by the consistent rise in patient numbers, in 2015 we expanded the facility in Kabul: building a new operating block with 3 surgical theatres; reorganising the intensive care and step-down units; and increasing the number of inpatient beds to 120.
 Even while the renovation work was in progress, the hospital continued to ensure treatment for the wounded, seeing a total of 12,057 patients over the course of the year.
 The renovation was completed in 2016.
-As of 2017, the surgical centre has admitted 45,570 patients, delivered 117,752 examinations, and performed 61,264 operations since opening in 2001.
+As of June 2019, the Surgical Centre has admitted 53,449 patients, carried out 133,238 outpatient consultations, and performed 72,043 operations since opening in 2001.